Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 8. click **Save & Exit**.
 Save & Exit can be used any time in the wizard and it will save the current state of the template.
 To update a template use the ellipsis Edit menu.

 {{< alert title="Note" color="information" >}}
-Each time you select a topic, section, articles from the documentation structure, its content is visible on the right side of the screen.
+Each time you select a topic, section, article from the documentation structure, its content is visible on the right side of the screen.
 The pencil icon allows to edit the content from there.

-Topic, Section and articles can be moved around using the drag icon (double horizontal bar with arrow).
+Topic, Section and article can be moved around using the drag icon (double horizontal bar with arrow).
 A topic can be reorder.
 A section can be move inside a topic or to another topic.
-An article can be moved inside its section or to another section.
+An article can be moved inside its section or to another section within the same topic or to another topic.

-Topic, Section and articles can be deleted using their corresponding **Delete** ellipsis menu.
+Topic, Section and article can be deleted using their corresponding **Delete** ellipsis menu.
 A confirmation popup will be displayed for each deletion as this action is irreversible.
 {{< /alert >}}

 #### Edit a template

-To create a template:
+To edit a template:

 1. Navigate to *Document Library* and select the *Templates* tab
 2. Select the ellipsis menu associated with the document you want to edit and click **Edit**.
 This will open the template wizard.
 You can change anything you want using the Pencil icon to edit a topic or a section, the **+ Add topic** to add new topic, the **+ Add section** to add new section and the **+ Add article** to add new articles.
 Topic, section and articles can be removed using their corresponding **Delete** ellipsis menu.
 A confirmation popup will be displayed for each deletion as this action is irreversible.